Generic Name: abiraterone (a-bir-A-ter-one AS-e-tate) (Oral route)

 - For oral dosage form (tablets):

 - For castration-resistant prostate cancer:

 - Adults—1000 milligrams (mg) (two 500 mg tablets or four 250 mg tablets) once a day, taken together with 5 mg oral prednisone 2 times a day.

 - Adults—1000 milligrams (mg) (two 500 mg tablets or four 250 mg tablets) once a day, taken together with 5 mg oral prednisone once a day.

 If you miss a dose of this medicine, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

-If you missed a dose of this medicine, take your normal dose on the following day.
+If you missed a dose of this medicine, take your normal dose the following day.
 If more than one daily dose is missed, call your doctor.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.